 A low water-cementitious materials ratio; judicious use of fly ash, slag cement, and/or silica fume; and good concreting practices —particularly good curing —will go a long way toward producing durable concrete in most environments.
 However, some environments call for specific provisions.
 The American Concrete Institute has several publications related to concrete durability in specific applications.

 When it comes to specifications for high-performance concrete, you can choose either a prescriptive or a performance approach.
 Many specifications use a combination of the two, as performance tests aren’t always practical for quality control.
+The use of concrete exposure classes helps categorize the nature and severity of the service environment.

 An example specification